Where does negative self-talk come from, and why would anybody choose to indulge in it?

 were loved very dysfunctionally - and so that's the connection we have.

+You're worthless.
 You'll never succeed, etc, etc

 Even if our mother didn't teach us this in as many words, we humans are very clever at gathering